 - A party with an open bar at an event space.

 3. SHSAA Role in the Class Specific Program:

-(c) Provide the financial backstop.
+(d) Provide the financial backstop.
 SHSAA plans to establish Class Reunion Accounts which the Association will help seed (amounts will be determined in collaboration with the Reunions Committee to ensure that resources are allocated fairly).
-These Accounts will be used by the Association to help each Class fund their Class Specific Program.
+These accounts will be used by the Association to help each Class fund their Class-Specific Program.
 Once the expenses of the current event are met, proceeds from any Class Event will go to replenish their respective Restricted Reunion Account.

 4. If there are no identified Class Marshals involved in the SHSAA Reunions Committee:

-(b) The Association will publicize the Class Independent Event on its social media and printed media.
+(b) The Association will publicize the Class Independent Event on its website, social media, and printed media.
 Those Organizers are encouraged to send detailed Event information (including the purpose, date, location, list of invitees, and the ticket price of the event) via email to [email protected].
-SHSAA will make best efforts to publicize all Alumni Activities but reserves the right not to engage in Events that are inconsistent with the mission of the Association, or would otherwise bring the Association harm.
+SHSAA will make best efforts to publicize all Alumni Activities but reserves the right not to engage in Events that are inconsistent with the mission of the Association, or would otherwise bring the Association or the School harm.

 (c) Classes and Organizers are responsible for all aspects of their Independent Event.
 Association funds will not be provided, and compliant with Federal law, the Association will not be able to provide its Tax Exempt status with the Independent Event.